transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - If you plan to use an existing Kubernetes cluster on {{site.data.keyword.cloud_notm}}, ensure the version of Kubernetes it is running is between v1.15 - v1.18.
 For more information about how to determine what version of Kubernetes your cluster is running and how to upgrade the version, see [Updating the Kubernetes version of your cluster](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-updating-kubernetes).

+- Zero downtime is an important goal of your blockchain network.
+Review the topic on [High Availability](https://cloud.ibm.com/docs/blockchain?topic=blockchain-ibp-console-ha) for considerations when configuring your Kubernetes cluster and blockchain components.

 - If your plan to use a Kubernetes cluster that contains multiple zones, ensure that [`VLAN spanning`](/docs/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning){: external} is enabled in your account.
 This setting allows worker nodes to communicate between zones.

 - Add **Storage Manage** access in the classic infrastructure list of permissions.
 At the top of the IBM Cloud UI, navigate to **Manage > Access (IAM)**, then choose **Users**, then click on the link for a specific user.
 Inside the **Classic infrastructure** tab click on the **Permissions** tab.
 The **Storage Manage** setting can be found under **Services**.